Zippy-boy/wire-pod/Installation.md

 4. Enter the desired settings (can be changed later) then click "SAVE SETTINGS".

 5. Once setup shows "Vector setup is complete!", you are done!
 Your bot should now be fully authenticated and set up!

+## Authenticate an **unlocked** bot

+1. Head to the wire-pod web interface.
+This is the same as the configuration page mentioned in the previous section.

+2. Click on "Bot Setup"

+3. In the second section, "Set up OSKR/dev bot", follow the instructions.
+    -   You may need to run this twice if it ever shows "not running (error: <error>)".
+It's success will be made clear.

+4. Refresh the [vector-wirepod-setup](https://keriganc.com/vector-wirepod-setup) page and follow the instructions.
+    -   Note that the vector-wirepod-setup page is a page which does not just serve one purpose.
+If the bot is in recovery mode, it puts firmware on the bot.
+If not, it will attempt to authenticate the bot.

+5. Enter the desired settings (can be changed later) then click "SAVE SETTINGS".

+6. Once setup shows "Vector setup is complete!", you are done!
+Your bot should now be fully authenticated and set up!

+# Modifying bot settings

+1. Head to the web app/configuration page.

+2. Click on "Bot Settings" and select your bot.

+3. Here, you can modify bot settings like location and weather units.